Madonna University Office of Residence Life

 Please see our 2017-2018 move-in guide below for all of the information needed regarding move-in.
 This document will also be provided to each traditional first-year student at their orientation session.

 Click here to view the Madonna Residence Life 2017-2018 Move-In Guide.

-- Download the Move-In parking pass (PDF) and display it on your dashboard (available on August 1st).
+- Download the Move-In parking pass (PDF) by clicking here and display it on your dashboard (available on August 1st).

 - Drive directly to the building where you have been assigned.
 Use the campus map on the back page of the move-in guide for reference.
 Attendants will assist you with directions to the appropriate loading zone or staging area.

 - You will have 20 minutes to unload your vehicle at the curb with the help of student volunteers.
 After 20 minutes, you will need to park your vehicle in a nearby lot as directed by the parking attendants.
 Please help us provide quick access parking for as many people as possible by respecting this time limit.

 - After you park your vehicle, check in at your building or community’s front office to receive your room keys.